ipaleka/algodjango/media/tutorial.md

     context = {"account": (address, passphrase)}
     return render(request, "mainapp/create_standalone.html", context)
 ```

+A new account record in the database is created by calling the `create` method on the Account's model `objects` manager.
+All the required model fields values should be provided to the create method in order to successfully create an object - in our case that would be the account's address.

 As you can see, we introduced a new module named `helpers.py`.
 That module will hold all the Algorand functionality code of our project.
 Create that module in the mainapp directory with the following content: